It is important that you know: 1) which pests are threaten- ing your restaurant, 2) where to clean, and 3) how to clean.

-Whether preparing traditional items like French fries and fried chicken, or novelty foods like fried ice cream and deep fried spaghetti, commercial fryers are essential pieces of equipment in many restaurants.
+Whether preparing traditional items like French fries and fried chicken, or novelty foods like fried ice cream, commercial fryers are essential pieces of equipment in many restaurants.

 Anticipating a disaster may not be possible but it is im- portant to prepare for these types of events to reduce damage and speed recovery.